cesarvr/pdf-generator/README.md

 - Open-with menu.
 - Return the Base64 file representation back, so you can upload the file to a server.

-## How to install the Plugin
-This API can be installed from source or from NPM.
-Installation from NPM is done through the following:

-    cordova plugin add cordova-pdf-generator

 ## Installing using Plugman

     cordova platform add ios